invertase/notifee/tests_react_native/README.md

-# React Native Firebase - Testing Project
+# Notifee - Testing Project

-Our tests are powered by [Jet ✈️](https://github.com/invertase/jet).
+Tests are powered by [Jet ✈️](https://github.com/invertase/jet).

 > **Note**: instructions in this file assume you're running terminal commands from the root of the project and not from inside the tests directory.